ktamiola/gulp-hide-email/README.md

 npm install --save-dev gulp-hide-email
 ```

-Then, add it to your `gulpfile.js`:
+Then, add it to your `gulpfile.js`.

 ### Email obfuscation
+This is an example workflow with the human-readable (`verbose:true`) output, so you can monitor what goes into `gulp-hide-email`.

 ```javascript
 var obfuscateEmail = require('gulp-hide-email');